red-hat-storage/ocs-ci/docs/stable_branch.md

 [jenkins pipeline](https://ocs4-jenkins-csb-ocsqe.apps.ocp4.prod.psi.redhat.com/job/qe-ocs-ci-stable-branch-pipeline/).

-If all tests pass, a fast-forward merge is performed to update the stable branch with the latest changes to master.
+If all tests pass, a fast-forward merge is performed to update the stable branch with the latest changes to master and a new [tag](https://github.com/red-hat-storage/ocs-ci/tags) is created which includes the OCS version and a timestamp (e.g. `stable-ocs-4.7-202103021622`).
 An email is also sent out stating that the promotion was successful and listing the commits that have been merged to the stable branch.
 If any tests fail, an email is sent out describing the failed tests and notifying the team that action is required to resolve the failures.

 ## Resolving failed tests
 When our automation does not pass, manual intervention is required to troubleshoot the